EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

     Stalls(secs): 0.000 level0_slowdown, 0.000 level0_numfiles, 0.000 memtable_compaction, 0.000 leveln_slowdown
     Stalls(count): 0 level0_slowdown, 0 level0_numfiles, 0 memtable_compaction, 0 leveln_slowdown

+### Compaction stats
 Compaction stats for the compactions executed between levels N and N+1 are reported at level N+1 (compaction output).
 Here is the quick reference:
-* Score -- (current level size) / (max level sizE).
-0-1 values are OK.
-Anything bigger than 1 means that level needs to be compacted.
+* Score: (current level size) / (max level size).
+Values of 0 or 1 are okay, but any value greater than 1 means that level needs to be compacted
-* Read(GB) -- Total bytes read during compaction between levels N and N+1 (both from level N and N+1)
+* Read(GB): Total bytes read during compaction between levels N and N+1 (both from level N and N+1)
-* Rn(GB) -- Bytes read from level N during compaction between levels N and N+1
+* Rn(GB): Bytes read from level N during compaction between levels N and N+1
-* Rnp1(GB) -- Bytes read from level N+1 during compaction between levels N and N+1
+* Rnp1(GB): Bytes read from level N+1 during compaction between levels N and N+1
-* Write(GB) -- Total bytes written during compaction between levels N and N+1
+* Write(GB): Total bytes written during compaction between levels N and N+1
-* Wnew(GB) -- New bytes written to level N+1, calculated as (total bytes written to N+1) - (bytes read from N+1 during compaction with N)
+* Wnew(GB):  New bytes written to level N+1, calculated as (total bytes written to N+1) - (bytes read from N+1 during compaction with N)
-* RW-Amp: (total written to N+1 + total read from N + total read from N+1) / (total read from N).
+* RW-Amp: ((total written to N+1) + (total read from N) + (total read from N+1)) / (total read from N).
 Total read and write amplification from compactions between levels N and N+1.
-In other words, how much total reads and writes does a single byte on level N generate.
+In other words, the total number of reads and writes generated by a single byte on level N
 * W-Amp: (total written to N+1) / (total read from N).
 Write amplification from compaction between levels N and N+1.
-How much writes to level N+1 were generated from a single byte of data in level N.
+How much writes to level N+1 were generated from a single byte of data in level N
 * Rd(MB/s): Total bytes read during compaction between levels N and N+1 per second.
 * Wr(MB/s): Total bytes written to level N+1 per second.
 * Rn(cnt): Total files read from level N during compaction between levels N and N+1